Documentation

 2. In the Secrets tab, you can create, update, or delete secrets according to your needs.

-For detailed instructions, see the Managing Secrets guide.
+For detailed instructions, see the Managing secrets guide.

 Was this helpful?